conducive333/spreadsheet-memory-benchmarking/README.md

 ## Notes
 - This code is intended to be run on a Windows machine.
 Errors may appear on other systems.
+- When benchmarking an application, please be sure not to open it while the tests are running.
+This may interfere with results.